-Equal Access: In accordance with University Policy 2310 and the Americans with Disabilities Act (ADA), academic accommodations may be made for any student who notifies the instructor of the need for an accommodation.
-It is imperative that you take the initiative to bring such needs to the instructor's attention, as I am not legally permitted to inquire.
-Students who may require assistance in emergency evacuations should contact the instructor as to the most appropriate procedures to follow.
+Equal Access: Following University Policy 2310 and the Americans with Disabilities Act (ADA), academic accommodations may be made for any student who notifies the instructor of the need for accommodation.
+You must take the initiative to bring such needs to the instructor's attention, as I am not legally permitted to inquire.
+Students who may require assistance in emergency evacuations should contact the instructor to follow the most appropriate procedures.
 Contact Accessibility Resource Center at 277-3506 for additional information.